edinburgh-napier/set09121/lectures/lecture6.md

 # What is Polymorphism?

 - Polymorphism is the ability of our objects to act as different types.

+- Understanding polymorphism is one of the most important aspects of object-oriented development.
+Having an object provide a known interface the produces different behaviour is fundamental to software reuse.

+---

+# What is Polymorphism?

 - There are actually three types of polymorphism in computer science.
 C++ supports all three.
- - **Ad-hoc polymorphism**:   overriding functions with different parameters (we will look at this in the overloading section).
+ - **Ad-hoc polymorphism**:   overriding functions with different parameters (we will look at this in the overloading section). <!-- .element: class="fragment" -->
  - **Parametric polymorphism**:   overriding types based on a parameter (e.g. `vector<int>`).
-We will briefly look at templates at the end of lecture.
+We will briefly look at templates at the end of lecture. <!-- .element: class="fragment" -->
  - **Subtyping**:   having a type be derived from other super-types.
-This is inheritance and the focus of this section.
+This is inheritance and the focus of this section. <!-- .element: class="fragment" -->

-Understanding polymorphism is one of the most important aspects of object-oriented development.
-Having an object provide a known interface the produces different behaviour is fundamental to software reuse.

 ---